MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition-records.md

 - The people you choose receive an email notification that they have content to review.
 These reviewers can be individual users, distribution or security groups, or Office 365 groups.
 Note that notifications are sent on a weekly basis.

-- The reviewers go to the **Disposition** page in the Microsoft 365 compliance center to review the content.
+- The reviewers go to the **Disposition** tab in the Microsoft 365 compliance center to review the content.
 The reviewers can see how many items for each retention label are awaiting disposition, and then select a retention label to see all content with that label.

 - For each document or email, the reviewer can: